Learner drivers can join an existing car insurance policy or take one out themselves.

 Look for discounts.
 Car insurers will often offer discounts, including discounts for buying your policy online or for insuring multiple cars with them.

-The best learner driver insurance is the one that offers you and the learner driver the appropriate amount of cover based on your individual needs.
-This will differ based on whether you're getting them a separate policy or you're adding them to yours.
+The best policy will be one that offers and the learner driver the appropriate amount of cover based on your individual needs.
+Here are a few situations where you might benefit from different types of car insurance:

 You're getting them a separate policy